MonashNovaRover/nova/src/ros/nova-gui/docs/generic_store.md

 })
 ```

+#### CreateGenericStore

+`CreateGenericStore` takes in 2-4 arguments:

+- `name`: the name of the store.
+- `initialValue`: the initial value of the store.
+- `shouldPersist`: optional, whether the store should persist, defaults to true
+- `shouldTabSync`: optional, whether the store should tab sync, defaults to true

+if you wish for a store to not persist or tab sync the respective field must be set
+to false.

 ### 3. Use hook

 Here value can be any name, but `store name` must be the same as what